Communication Neuroscience Laboratories

 B.S., Speech Pathology, University of Wisconsin, 1976

 Steven Barlow joined the Department of Special Education and Communication Disorders in 2014 as the Corwin Moore Professor after working at the University of Kansas for more than 13 years.
-He began his tenure as chair of the Department of Special Education and Communication Disorders in July 2021.
+He served as chair of the Department of Special Education and Communication Disorders from July 2021 through December 2022.

 His research is collaborative in nature and focuses on the neurobiology of somatosensory and motor systems in premature infants.
 Steven developed the NTrainer System, which was approved by the Food and Drug Administration in 2008, and uses its innovative pulsed cutaneous stimulation during critical periods of development to facilitate oral feeding skills, overall brain development and long-term behavioral and learning outcomes.